southside-chillers/southside.chillers.online/southside/content/chapters/quiznius-altius-fortius.md

 “Looks like sandstone,” says Tannin, patting it.
 “Doesn’t match the materials the rest of the tomb is built from.”

-“Unshackle me,” pleads Magic.
+“Unshackle me,” pleads Magick.
 “And let me blast through it.
 Please!”

 “No matter how many times you ask, the answer is still going to be no,” says [Hermione](/characters/hermione/).
 “I’m not sure how else to communicate this to you.”